iam-shreyash/Pneumonia_XAI/README.md

 ├── training_results.png # Visualization of training/validation accuracy and loss
 ├── xai_utils.py # Utility functions for Explainable AI (Grad-CAM, SHAP, etc.)

-⚙️ Installation and Setup
+## ⚙️ Installation and Setup
-2. Install dependencies
+1. Install dependencies
 pip install -r requirements.txt

-3. (Optional) Download the dataset
+2. Download the dataset

 You can use the Chest X-Ray Images (Pneumonia) dataset from Kaggle:
 👉 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-Then place the dataset inside the data/ folder:

-data/
-├── train/
-├── val/
-└── test/

-🏋️‍♂️ Model Training
+##🏋️‍♂️ Model Training

 To train the model on the balanced dataset: